datalad-handbook/book/docs/basics/101-132-advancednesting.rst

       $ datalad -f json_pp status -d . midterm_project

    This still was not all of the available functionality of the :dlcmd:`status` command.
-You could for example adjust whether and how untracked dataset content should be reported with the ``--untracked`` option, or get additional information from annexed content with the ``--annex`` option (especially powerful when combined with ``-f json_pp``).
+You could, for example, adjust whether and how untracked dataset content should be reported with the ``--untracked`` option, or get additional information from annexed content with the ``--annex`` option (especially powerful when combined with ``-f json_pp``).
 To get a complete overview on what you could do, check out the technical